 Transient Ischaemic Attack (TIA)

 The FAST test can be used to recognise the signs of a TIA as well.
-A TIA (transient ischaemic attack), also known as a mini-stroke, is the same as a stroke, except that the symptoms last for a short amount of time and no longer than 24 hours.
+A TIA (transient ischaemic attack), also known as a mini-stroke, is the same as a stroke, except that the symptoms last for a short amount of time.

 If you, or someone else, show any of the signs of stroke you must call 999.
 Don't wait to see if the symptoms pass or get better.